 The kid used trampolines, wobble boards, EXERCISE BALLS, and a homemade vestibular chair, among other things, to stimulate his brain, increase his capacity to learn, get a regular high school diploma, and become a productive, taxpaying member of society.
-We homeschool our kids and frequently send them out for short “bouncing breaks” — particularly when they are having trouble focusing.
-Trust me; bouncing is a great remedy for this.
+We home-schooled our kids and frequently send them out for short “bouncing breaks” — particularly when they are having trouble focusing.
+Trust me; bouncing is a great remedy for an inability to concentrate!

 DECREASED INFLAMMATION: Exercise is also heavily associated with decreasing the amount of INFLAMMATION coursing through your body.
 Because almost every disease under the sun is considered “inflammatory” (HERE and HERE are lists of Inflammatory Diseases), decreasing the amount of Systemic Inflammation is going to go a long way toward boosting your overall health.
-Yes, OBESITY is considered Inflammatory too; and yes, trampolining will help you lose weight if that is what you need (there are many who tout rebounding’s ability to diminish the appearance of CELLULITE).
+Yes, OBESITY is considered inflammatory too; and yes, trampolining will help you lose weight if that is what you need (there are many who tout rebounding’s ability to diminish the appearance of CELLULITE).

 REBOUNDING CAN BE BOTH CARDIO AND STRENGTH EXERCISE: Wait a minute.
 I just told you that.
 Those who follow my blog already know that I think that STRENGTH TRAINING IS SUPERIOR TO CARDIO in almost every measurable parameter.
 You can see how rebounding can be an aerobic activity, but if you do it hard enough, it can also be an anaerobic activity as well.
 My workout below should prove this to you, but after playing a half hour game of “Space Ball” in Nashville with a good friend a number of years ago and thinking I was going to die after just five minutes, I assure you that when done with vigor, rebounding is of equal intensity to RUNNING SPRINTS.

 DIGESTION / CONSTIPATION: Although I’m not convinced that a trampoline is going to take the place of STOMACH ACID and a HEALTHY GUT, the back-and-forth between positive and negative G’s can provide a boost to peristalsis (the muscular contractions that move food though your digestive system).

 REBOUNDING HELPS PREVENT OSTEOPOROSIS: As I have shown you in my posts on the subject (HERE are a bunch of them), simply taking more calcium is never the answer for preventing or reversing Osteoporosis.
 Besides taking RAW BONE MEAL, the only activity that I am aware of for increasing bone density is STRENGTH TRAINING.
 The more intense one gets with their rebounding, the more “G’s” you are putting on your body and bones, and the stronger you get.

 IT INCREASES YOUR LEVELS OF TISSUE OXYGENATION: Although any form of exercise can potentially help this area, rebounding on a mini-tramp is something that you could actually do using EWOT.
 I am not going to get into the whole “oxygen-is-good-for-you” thing, but suffice it to say that oxygen is good for you.
-If you are one of the estimated 22 million Americans dealing with SLEEP APNEA, take a moment to click on the link
+Need more proof?
+If you are one of the estimated 25+ million Americans dealing with SLEEP APNEA, take a moment to click on the link.

 It takes only two minutes of rebounding to flush the entire lymphatic system, while cleansing and strengthening cells and lymph nodes.
 A further benefit to the body is that during this brief time span the white blood cells of the immune system triple in number and remain elevated for an hour.
 These specialized cells play a major role in the body’s defense against illness and disease.
 For one full hour their activity is increased as they perform their tasks of destroying and eliminating cancer cells and other toxins, expending themselves in the process.
 An hour after rebounding for two minutes the white blood cell count returns to normal.

 Besides that, your Lymphatic System (Bone Marrow, Spleen, Tonsils, Adenoids, Thymus, Spleen, and Lymph Nodes) perform an array of other vital functions having to do with your Immune System as well.
-For those of you who are interested, cruise on over to Soft Chalk andtake a look at their lesson called Blood, Lymphatic, and Immune System.
+For those of you who are interested, cruise on over to Soft Chalk and take a look at their lesson called Blood, Lymphatic, and Immune System.
 For more on the relationship between FASCIA AND CANCER as it relates to your lymphatics, simply click the link.

-I personally use our full-sized trampoline, and I typically jump hard and high.
+I personally (and regularly) use our full-sized trampoline, and I typically jump hard and high.
 One of my favorite exercises is to bounce laterally from one side of the trampoline to the other, as well as front to back. sometimes I combine these motions.
 Sometimes I add twists and spins.
 Sometimes I go for height and sometimes I go for speed.